DataTeaser/job_application/Software Developer (Front-End)/README.md

 - Python (nice-to-have)
 - Good communication skills (nice-to-have)

-To apply, create a pull request with a dummy text file in [this repository](https://github.com/DataTeaser/job_application).
+To apply, fork then create a pull request with a dummy text file in [this repository](https://github.com/DataTeaser/jobs).
 In it, write the position you are applying for and an email where we can contact you.

 For questions or clarifications, you can create a Github issue about it.